manuelschwarzBSD/bsd23_schwarz_manuel/README.md

 1. [exercise1](exercise1.md) In this exercise i gave a short overview over the TV series "Spongebob Squarepants"
 2. [exercise2](exercise2.md) This exercise foucses around all the main git commands.
 3. [exercise3](exercise3.md) Here we worked with Maven and the versioning of a Java Project.
+4. [exercise4](exercise4.md) Testcases were added to Maven organised Java project of exercise 3.